r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Masculine Youth:**

 None of the village folk come by either.
-Outta all the things making a racket outside my window, never in my years would've thought they'd be a lady samurai and a {(M) boy /(F) girl} in strange garb.
+Outta all the things making a racket outside my window, never in my years would've thought they'd be a lady samurai and a [♂ boy /♀ girl] in strange garb.

 **Masculine Youth:**